FroeMic/TUM-IN-Protein-Prediction-1/lectures/11-introduction-bioinformatics.md

 **Question: **What is DNA made out of?

 > DNA is a linear polymer out of 4 bases / nucleotides.
+DNA exists in cells mainly as a two-stranded structure called the double helix.
 Each of the bases has a complementary base.
 >
 > * G: Guanine =&gt; Cytosine
 > * A: Adenine =&gt; Thymine